terrapin888/Qualcom_Edge_AI_Project/README.md

 ## Application Description

-MailPilot AI is an AI email management application that integrates with Gmail accounts to automatically classify and summarize emails, generate AI-based auto-replies, and other features.
+E.M.Pilot is an AI email management application that integrates with Gmail accounts to automatically classify and summarize emails, generate AI-based auto-replies, and other features.
 It adds convenience to email usage by providing functions that email users have not been able to utilize before, offering these features through a conversational interface.

 This desktop app was developed using React and Flask frameworks with Tauri, running AI models on Qualcomm Copilot+ PC NPUs to minimize dependency on existing cloud-based environments.